 The right plan for you will depend on your individual circumstances, and whether you’re keen to retain ownership of your property, or if you’re happy to sell part of it.
 Learn more about home reversion plans in our article Home reversion – what is it and how does it work?

-Should I tell my family I’m considering equity release?
+Should I tell my family I’m considering releasing equity from my home?

 Some equity release plans allow you to ring-fence some of your property wealth so that you will be able to pass on a guaranteed amount to them when you die, known as an inheritance guarantee, so it’s worth considering this option if this is important to you.